 - 1 lb pork cubes, shoulder 450 g

-- 450 g/ 1 lbs pearl onions
+- 1 lb pearl onions 450 g

 - 2 tablespoons vegetable oil

-- 1 tablespoon tomato paste
+- 1 ½ tablespoon tomato paste

-- 550 ml/ 2 ½ cups beef bone broth
+- 2 ½ cups beef broth 550 ml, Note

-- 1 can chickpeas, drained
+- 1 can chickpeas drained

 - 2 teaspoons corn starch

-- salt and pepper
+- fine sea salt and pepper

-- Pat dry the meat cubes with kitchen paper.
-Heat the oil in large heavy-bottomed stewing pan and brown the meat cubes, in two batches, on all sides.
-That should be made on a high heat.
+- Brown meat: Heat the oil in a Dutch oven or heavy-bottomed pan and brown the meat cubes, in two batches, on all sides and on high heat.

-- If necessary, thicken the sauce with the corn starch.
-Mix the corn starch with a little bit of water and stir the paste into the sauce while whisking all the time.
+- Thicken stew: If necessary, thicken the sauce with corn starch.
+Mix the corn starch with a little bit of water until you have a thick yet pourable paste.
+Stir the paste into the sauce while whisking all the time.
 Stir well and bring to boil again.
 Turn off the heat as soon as it boils and stir well.